-Tips: How to ensure safety when using electric soldering iron?
+Tips: How to ensure safety when using temperature controlled soldering iron?

 - Do not touch the metal parts near the soldering iron bit to avoid burning your skin.

-- Do not use electric soldering iron near flammable and explosive materials to avoid fire.
+- Do not use temperature controlled soldering iron near flammable and explosive materials to avoid fire.

-- Turn off the power during work breaks or after completion, and place the electric soldering iron out of the reach of children.
+- Turn off the power during work breaks or after completion, and place the temperature controlled soldering iron out of the reach of children.